colbyj/bride-of-frankensystem/docs/reference/question_types.rst

    boolean: ``true`` or ``false``, default is ``true``)
 -  ``width``: explicit width (in pixels) applied to every image (optional, integer).
 Ignored when ``auto_resize`` is ``true``.
--  ``auto_resize``: normalize the rendered image dimensions on the client so they all match the smallest image in the group.
-With ``horizontal: false`` all widths are matched to the smallest natural width; otherwise all heights are matched to the smallest natural height (optional, boolean: ``true`` or ``false``, default is ``false``).
+-  ``auto_resize``: resize the images in the browser so they all display at matching sizes, based on the smallest image in the group.
+With ``horizontal: false`` all widths are matched to the smallest image's width; otherwise all heights are matched to the smallest image's height (optional, boolean: ``true`` or ``false``, default is ``false``).
 -  ``images``: list of image entries (required).
 Each entry is an object: